ROSEMARY RICHINGS: THE NEURODIVERSITY LIVED EXPERIENCE WRITER & EDITOR FOR HIRE

 Where am I based?

-My life alternates between living in Marrakech (Morocco) and being in Toronto Canada .
-This makes a lot of different options possible.
-When I am at my place in Marrakech, most major central European and UK cities are a short plane ride away, and I don't mind going to other parts of the African continent too that I can easily get to from Marrakech airport.
+My life alternates between living in Marrakech (Morocco) and being in Toronto, Canada, where my family is based.
+This opens up a range of different options.
+When I am in Marrakech, most major central European and UK cities are a short plane ride away, and I don't mind travelling to other parts of the African continent that I can easily reach from Marrakech airport.
+The UK and Canada, however, are the most accessible options for me, given that I hold passports for both countries.

-When I go back to Canada for a bit, places like Toronto, Montreal, and Ottawa are extremely accessible, and occasionally Eastern USA cities such as Washington and New York.
+When I return to Canada for a while, places like Toronto, Montreal, and Ottawa are highly accessible, as are occasionally Eastern U.S. cities such as Washington and New York.

-For more info about my speaking work, check out my Speaking In Neurodivergent profile page.
+For more information about my speaking work, please visit my Speaking In Neurodivergent profile page.
 Feel free to flip through the samples below in the meantime!
-Many of the clips featured are lengthy clips so feel free to just browse through whatever you have time for instead.

 Neurodiversity Fireside Chat With Rosemary Richings